 Do you knowexactlyhow many people are viewing your online ads?
 No?
-Well it’s sad to say that it’s probably a lot less people than you think.
+Well, it’s sad to say that it’s probably a lot fewer people than you think.
 In fact, a study by Google found that more than half (56.1%) of online display ad impressions are not seen by consumers.
 This means that you may have effectively been throwing your digital ad money away.

 Advertisers have traditionally used impressions as a metric to measure ad performance.
 Yet many of these impressions result from page visits in which the visitor never actually sees the ads, either because they’re displayed too low, or worse — the impression is down to a bot.